What is Linzess?

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Linzess for a condition for which it was not prescribed.
 Do not give Linzess to other people, even if they have the same symptoms that you have.
 It may harm them.

-You can ask your doctor or pharmacist for information about Linzess that is written for health professionals.
+You can ask your healthcare provider or pharmacist for information about Linzess that is written for health professionals.

 How should I store Linzess?